servicetitan/Stl.Fusion/README.md

 to produce the output, and implementing this without Fusion is not only hard, but quite error prone problem.

-Of course you still can use events, event sourcing, CQRS, etc. - you'll just need maybe 100&times; fewer event types.

 Check out [how Fusion differs from SignalR](https://medium.com/@alexyakunin/ow-similar-is-stl-fusion-to-signalr-e751c14b70c3?source=friends_link&sk=241d5293494e352f3db338d93c352249)
 &ndash; this post takes a real app example (Slack-like chat) and describes what has to be done in both these cases to implement it.